web-design-project-2025/web-design-project-group-29/README.md

 - **Dynamic Recipe Loading**
   Recipes are loaded dynamically using JSON files and rendered via JavaScript.

+- **Add to favorites**
+ Save favorite recipes

+-  **About Page**
+- Editorial content with food stories and features

+- **Review section integrated into detailed recipes** Allowing users to read and write feedback on dishes

 - **Recent Logic**
  The most recently visited recipes are loaded dynamically using JSON files and rendered via JavaScript, they then show up on the profile page.

+ **Detailed recipe page (when you press the recipe cards)**
+ View detailed recipe pages with step-by-step instructions

+- **Responsivness**
+ Responsive design for mobile, tablet, and desktop

   ## Tech Stack